WordPress Traffic Automation Blueprint – Part 2 (Setup)

 • myotherdomain.com – goes to your WordPress site

-Web Site Traffic Blueprint Part 2 - Learn How To Get More Website Visitors For Your Business Using WordPress
+WordPress Web Traffic Blueprint Part Two - Learn How To Get More Web Visitors For Your Business

-This article is part of a comprehensive series of articles designed to help site owners learn how to grow their business online inexpensively and drive traffic sustainably with a WordPress-driven website or blog and proven online marketing strategies.
+This article is part of a comprehensive series of tutorials aimed at helping you learn how to grow your business with a WordPress-powered website or blog and proven online marketing methods.

 Originally published as WordPress Traffic Automation Blueprint – Part 2 (Setup).